konrad-jamrozik/droidmate/README.md

 * select running device.
 If device is running, `adb devices` will show it;
 * click on `Dump View Hierarchy for UI Automator`;
 * click on the top level `FrameLayout` and look at `package`.

+DroidMate also has an experimental support Android for 6.0 (API 23).
+However, when running on the fast x86 emulators, DroidMate cannot work on [inlined apks](#preparing-apks-for-droidmate) and thus, cannot monitor calls to Android framework.
+This is due to the fact ArtHook, the library used in DroidMate for monitoring when running on API 23, is compatible only with ARM architecture, not x86.

 ### Library compatibility ###